zbabac/VCT/README.txt

 Please contact me via discussion board if you want to collaborate or send me an email: zlatko.babic@mail.com.

-Change log since v1.8.0.5
+Change log since v1.8.1.0
-v1.8.0.5	- added option to remove embedded subtitle from source, since there were problems noticed with some files (e.g. subtitle stream positioned before audio stream)
+v1.8.1.0	- added option to remove embedded subtitle from source, since there were problems noticed with some files (e.g. subtitle stream positioned before audio stream)
 - added "Remove Output Path" button; before, it was neccessary to close the app to change output path
-- fixed null reference errors that caused file info not to display some audio or video info -compiled as 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe -removed "strict experimental" for audio encoding, since it is obsolete with new ffmpeg
+- fixed all errors that caused file info not to display some audio or video info -compiled as 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe -removed "strict experimental" for audio encoding, since it is obsolete with new ffmpeg